dry-rb/dry-rb.org/source/gems/dry-transaction/usage.html.md

   end

   m.failure :validate do |error|
-    # In a more realistic example, you’d loop through a list of messages in `errors`.
+    # Runs only when the transaction fails on the :validate step
-    puts "Please provide an email address." end
+    puts "Please provide a valid user." end

   m.failure do |error|
+    # Runs for any failure (including :validate failures)
     puts "Couldn’t save this user." end end